 Though the stockyards closed in 1991, the meat industry in KC still reigns as King…the King of Barbeque.
 From the Atlantic to the Gulf coast, bordered by the western outposts of Texas, my hometown lies in the middle of an area of the United States called the “Barbeque Belt”, an area that houses four distinct barbecue traditions – Carolina, Texas, Memphis and Kansas City.
 BBQ is as ingrained in me as any Midwestern heritage could be.
 And when I decided to stop eating meat, BBQ was a difficult task to master.
 I missed the smoky flavor and the unmistakable smell of BBQ pulled pork.
 Until now…

-This recipe comes via Tasty and is one of the best recipes for making jackfruit I’ve found.
+This recipe has been modified several times, but it is one of the best recipes for making jackfruit.
 Simmered in a ranchero sauce of sorts, the jackfruit is then slowly roasted in a 400° oven for 25 minutes.
 The crispy jackfruit is then added back to a skillet and doused with bbq sauce.
 It’s truly heavenly and it satisfies my craving for all things BBQ.

 BBQ JACKFRUIT SLIDERS